michaellh/SENG513W19GROUP12/README.md

-# Simple Chat App
+# NetChatter

 App Hosted at:
 https://radiant-waters-80256.herokuapp.com/

 Master Branch set to auto-deploy.

-Application has been tested in Edge, Chrome, and Firefox
+Application has been tested in Chrome and Firefox

 To Run locally:

-1. Clone Repo
+1. Clone repo

-2. Run "npm install" in public folder
+2. Run "npm install" in the root and public folders

-To Launch App:

-Run "npm start" in public folder

 To Build App:

-1. Run "npm build" in public folder
+1. Run "npm run build" or "npm run-script build" in public folder

 2. Run "node index.js" in root folder